bloominstituteoftechnology/ios-sprint-challenge-shopping-list/README.md

 1. A `ShoppingItem` model object with properties:
 	1. A name of the item ("Apple").
 	2. A `Bool` indicating whether the item has been added to the shopping list.
+	3. You will need to make a computed property that initializes a `UIImage` from the name of the item.
-2. **The shopping items should be persisted between launches of the application.** On the first launch of the application, use the given shopping `itemNames` to create instances of the `ShoppingItem` model, and save them to a file.
+2. **The shopping items should be persisted between launches of the application.** On the first launch of the application, use the given shopping `itemNames` to create instances of the `ShoppingItem` model, and save them to a file using `FileManager`.
+To help you do this, read the following substeps:
 	1. Use this snippet of names of images from the asset catalog to create instances of items in the `ShoppingList` model controller:

             let itemNames = ["Apple", "Grapes", "Milk", "Muffin", "Popcorn", "Soda", "Strawberries"]